kgeun/Rewards-App/README.md

 ## Copyright

 All images and resources used in the project were personal or commercially licensed.
+Vector images were downloaded from freepik.com.